gokulkrishh/how-it-works/src/pages/javascript/promise.all.md

 #### Step 1:

-1. We will create a function called <b>promiseAll</b>.
+- we will create a function called <b>promiseAll</b>.
-1. Above function will have two variables called <b>result</b> (Array) and <b>counter</b> (Number).
+- Above function will have two variables called <b>result</b> (Array) and <b>counter</b> (Number).
-1. result variable is store the result of promises.
+- result variable is store the result of promises.
-1. counter variable is keep the count of how many promises resolved.
+- counter variable is keep the count of how many promises resolved.
-1. Finally, we will use `Promise` function to resolve and return once all of the given promises are settled.
+- finally, we will use `Promise` function to resolve and return once all of the given promises are settled.

 ```javascript
 /* Promise.all() custom function */